yahya94812/Linux/shell_and_other_basics.md

-# linux commands

-# Navigation basics
-* man : for manual
-* mv <source> <destination> : work as expected for both files, folders, renaming, source may be file of directory where destination is the location where you want to move your file or directory
-* touch : for creating empty file
-* echo "i will be back" > new_file.txt : for creating file with some text inside
-* cat > new_file.txt : read from std input(from terminal) and redirect it to the file end file with the ctrl + D (to signal end-of-file on Unix-like systems)
-* rm -i : for interactive deletion of file
-* rmdir : for deleting empty dir
-* rm -r : for deleting dir
-* tree : for getting the tree of filesystem from pwd

 # Shell and other basics
 * linux-shell is nothing but cli, terminal; it is program that help to interact with user and operating system (intermediatory between user and kernal) eg: bourne shell(sh), C shell(csh), bourne again shell(bash)
 * bash scripting eg: